majestrate/i2p.rocks.blog/content/i2pd-215-released.md

 * Ability to disable SOCKS outproxy option

 ### Changed
-* Strip-out Accept-* hedaers in HTTP proxy
+* Strip-out Accept-* headers in HTTP proxy
 * Don't run peer test if nat=false
 * Separate output of NTCP and SSU sessions in Transports tab